osmlab/name-suggestion-index/CONTRIBUTING.md

 To remove this generic name:
 1. Delete the item from the appropriate file, in this case `data/brands/shop/department_store.json`
-2. Edit `config/filter_brands.json`.
-Add a regular expression matching the generic name in either the `discardKeys` or `discardNames` list.
+2. Edit `config/genericWords.json`.
+Add a regular expression matching the generic name.
 3. Run `npm run build` - if the filter is working, the name will not be put back into `data/brands/shop/department_store.json`
 4. `git diff` - to make sure that the items you wanted to discard are gone (and no others are affected)
 5. If all looks ok, submit a pull request with your changes.